jembi/cameroon-bahmni-config/windows/README.md

 * VM Name (The name of the Bahmni VM)
 * Logs Path (The path on the windows server where the Bahmni Service will log events)
 * Timer Interval (How often do you want the service to check and make sure that the bahmni VM is running)
+5. Restart the Bahmni windows service by opening CMD window on windows machine and run command _services.msc_, look for _Bahmni_ service, right click on the service and select restart